 Gilman Recipient Evaluation

 Within one month of your return from abroad all Gilman Scholars are required to submit a scholarship Recipient Evaluation.
 The evaluation is a brief survey of your experience abroad as a Gilman Scholarship Recipient.
+You can find your alumni evaluation within your alumni portal.
+You can submit your evaluation separately from your Follow-on Service Project report.

 Follow-on Service Project & Report